 What is the WWRP?

-In 1989, the Coalition partnered with the legislature and then-Governor Gardiner to establish the Washington Wildlife and Recreation Program (WWRP), our state’s premier conservation and recreation grant program which provides matching funds to create new local and state parks, protect wildlife habitat and preserve working farms.
+The Washington Wildlife and Recreation Program (WWRP) is our state’s largest public funding source for outdoor community projects.
+It provides matching funds to create new parks, protect wildlife habitat and preserve working lands.

-The Coalition is the chief advocate for the WWRP and has successfully leveraged over $1.5 billion for more than 1,400 projects, creating not only parks and wildlife habitat, but also jobs, revenue, and increased quality of life throughout the state.
+The Coalition is the independent non-profit advocate for the WWRP and has successfully leveraged over $1.8 billion for more than 1,600 projects across our beautiful state.
+This funding creates not only parks and trails but also jobs, economic activity, and increased quality of life for all Washingtonians.

-The WWRP is the only funding source available for many small, under-resourced communities to create a new playground, protect a generations-old farm, or develop a trail that connects them to the outdoors.
+- The WWRP makes the great outdoors more accessible for all Washingtonians.
+It is the only state funding source available for many small, under-resourced, or underserved communities to create a new playground, protect a generations-old farm, or develop a trail that connects them to the outdoors.

 12 Categories of WWRP

 WWRP has evolved over the years to become an innovative toolbox supporting everything from local sports fields to state parks and family farms, all with a mission of preserving Washington’s beautiful natural resources and creating places for everyone to enjoy the outdoors.
 These tools include 12 separate categories of projects: